-->

 If you’re in the unfortunate position of receiving a diagnosis, Dr. Ganz also highly recommends seeking out a second opinion to avoid jumping the gun on irreversible medical procedures: “I can’t tell you how many young women I’ve seen who were usually seen by an older conservative surgeon who says, ‘You need that taken out tomorrow.’
 When in fact, we know that you have several weeks or even months to get a treatment plan in place that would be optimal.
 So get a second opinion.
 Don’t rush into surgery.”

-“You’re your own best advocate,” she says.
+“You’re your own best advocate,” she said.
 “You know when something doesn’t feel right.
 If you’re feeling a mass and people aren’t taking you seriously, advocate for yourself.
 Go to a different doctor until someone’s taking you seriously.”